ManuelHuber-Github/Agricultural-SandboxNL/SandboxNL Projects/README.md

 5) Emergence and Harvest estimations
 6) ....

-PLEASE: Concact me for new ideas and concepts to exand the utiltiy of those unique datasets: manuel.huber@esa.int
+PLEASE: Concact me for new ideas and concepts to expand the utiltiy of those unique datasets: manuel.huber@esa.int